-If you have been sexually harassed you may be able to sue for assault or intentional infliction of mental suffering depending on the circumstances.
+If you have been sexually harassed you could sue for, assault, or intentional infliction of mental suffering depending on the circumstances.

 Assault - means doing anything which makes the victim reasonably afraid that he or she is about to be physically injured in some way.